 - Muscle spasms

 In some situations, benzos can also cause an overdose when too much is taken in a short period of time.
-Other signs of benzo addiction include using more than prescribed, using a prescription not written for you, and thinking about using all of the time.
+Other signs of benzo addiction include using more than prescribed, using a prescription not written for you, and thinking about using it all the time.
 It is never safe to drink alcohol when taking benzos.

 When Do You Need Benzo Addiction Treatment?

 If you’ve been prescribed this medication, it’s not safe to simply stop using it.
-Rather, turn to a therapist to determine if you are abusing this drug.
+Instead, turn to a therapist to determine if you are abusing this drug.
 You may benefit from a benzo addiction treatment program if you have cravings or withdrawal symptoms when not using them.
 If your benzo prescription is no longer working for you, that may be an indication that you need treatment as well.
 A BZD drug test can help determine the extent of your dependency.

 What If You Need Benzos?

 It is not common for people who are using these drugs according to their doctor’s prescription to develop an addiction.
 While it can happen, your doctor is likely to change your medications or dosage to help you avoid this from occurring.
-If you don’t have dependence, don’t stop using just because of the risk, especially since the treatment these drugs offer can be important to your mental health.
+If you don’t have dependence, don’t stop using just because of the risk, especially since the treatment these drugs offer can be crucial to your mental health.
 Instead, work with your doctor when you suspect benzo addiction is occurring.